What is it?

 Sometimes it is performed because of an unplanned event.
 For example, if a critical piece of machinery breaks, the maintenance is performed because of the imminent need for that machine to operate again.
 However, breakdown-maintenance can be planned for in advance, which is what we might call “good” breakdown-maintenance.

 2 types of breakdown maintenance

 There are two types:

 Planned maintenance means that the organization is prepared for a breakdown and even expects it to happen.
 The equipment runs until it breaks, which initiates a run to failure (RTF) trigger.
 While RTF triggers can be unplanned, breakdown-maintenance plans use RTF as a way of lowering the cost of maintenance.

 This kind of plan needs to be rigorously documented and controlled.
 Employees should be clear on exactly which parts will break down and which parts will be maintained normally via preventive maintenance.
 Without these checks, a breakdown maintenance plan can be exploited or run awry.

 Unplanned breakdown maintenance

 Unplanned breakdown maintenance, on the other hand, occurs when a piece of equipment fails or breaks unexpectedly—also called an unplanned downtime event.
-While some facilities may not utilize a planned breakdown maintenance plan, nearly every facility needs resources in place for unplanned breakdown maintenance.
+While some facilities may not utilize a planned maintenance plan, nearly every facility needs resources in place for unplanned maintenance.
 After all, every piece of equipment will break or fault at some point in its life.

 5 examples of breakdown maintenance